The magnetic compass is the primary navigation aid for most light aeroplanes.

 One method is to reverse the sense.
 For example, if the required heading is left of the lubber line, turn right.
 This sounds simple but many students find this method confusing.

 Another is for the student to visualise themselves in the centre of the compass rose and looking down the compass heading over the nose of the aeroplane.
-If the compass reads, for example, 038 and the desired heading is 035, the desired heading is left of the present heading.
+If the compass reads, for example, 038 and the desired heading is 035, the desired heading is left of the present heading (see Figure 5).
 Do not look at the compass.

 Yet another method is to employ the serviceability check carried out during taxiing, turning right, numbers increase, turning left, numbers decrease.
 Therefore, a turn from 038 to 035 requires a decrease or left turn.
-This method has the advantage that nothing new needs to be learnt.
-But, this method works only for small heading changes or corrections and cannot be applied to the initial turn direction calculation; for example, turning from 030 to 300, the shortest arc is left but numbers increase to the right.
+This method has the advantage that nothing new needs to be learned.
+But, this method works only for small heading changes, or corrections, and cannot be applied to the initial turn direction calculation.
+For example, turning from 030 to 300, the shortest arc is left but numbers increase to the right.

 There are two methods available to determine this.

-The first, used primarily in instrument flight, relies on timing the turn at three degrees per second and is reasonably easy to do for small corrections, 5 to 10 degrees = approximately two to three seconds.
-Saying "one thousand" equates to about one second, therefore, once the Rate One turn is started, counting rather than timing on the clock is used.
+The first, used primarily in instrument flight, relies on timing the turn at three degrees per second and is reasonably easy to do for small corrections: 5 to 10 degrees = approximately 2 to 3 seconds.
+Saying "one thousand" equates to about one second, therefore, begin counting when the rate one turn is started, rather than timing on the clock.

 The second, used in a practical VFR sense, is to estimate the required heading change and select a new reference point on the horizon, and complete a turn onto the new reference.